New York Legal Age Of Consent (Legal Age for Consensual Sex)

 What happens if I violate the New York Age of Consent?

-If you engage in sexual activity with a minor who is under the New York Age of Consent of 17, you can be prosecuted under New York sexual abuse laws and charged with crimes ranging from sexual assault to first degree rape, regardless of whether or not the sexual acts were consensual.
+If you engage in sexual activity with a minor who is under the New York Age of Consent of 18, you can be prosecuted under New York sexual abuse laws and charged with crimes ranging from sexual assault or statutory rape to first degree rape, regardless of whether or not the sexual acts were consensual.
 Depending on the charges, conviction can carry penalties ranging from one to fifty years in prison and registration as a sex offender .

 What happens if I travel to a state where the Age of Consent is lower?